Kane quantum computer: Development

-Since Kane's proposal, under the guidance of Robert Clark and now Michelle Simmons, pursuing realisation of the Kane quantum computer has become the primary quantum computing effort in Australia.
+Since Kane's proposal, under the guidance of Robert Clark and now Michelle Simmons, pursuing realization of the Kane quantum computer has become the primary quantum computing effort in Australia.
 Theorists have put forward a number of proposals for improved readout.
 Experimentally, atomic-precision deposition of phosphorus atoms has been achieved using a scanning tunneling microscope (STM) technique in 2003.
 Detection of the movement of single electrons between small, dense clusters of phosphorus donors has also been achieved.
-The group remains optimistic that a practical large-scale quantum computer can be built.
-Other groups believe that the idea needs to be modified.
+While this group remains optimistic that a practical, large-scale Kane quantum computer can be built, others believe that the idea needs to be modified.

 In 2020, Andrea Morello and others demonstrated that an antimony nucleus (with eight spin states) embedded in silicon could be controlled using an electric field, rather than a magnetic field.